 June 2017: Bench Construction

-Credit Due Department: The iconic photo atop this post was taken by Dominique Issermann.
+Credit Due Department: The iconic photo of Leonard on a park bench was taken by Dominique Issermann.
 Thanks to Roman Gavrilin, who shot the stealth bench photo and to Caren & Hans Kloss, who shot the photo of the Leonard Cohen bench under construction.